 Here’s a situation where having that extra flooring left over can save the day:

 This Reddit user experienced a refrigerator leak while out of the house for the weekend.
 While they found the water leak being confined to a single flooring plank to be oddly satisfying, the repair was a hassle.

 This is a perfect use for one of those spare planks.
 They can cut out and replace a hardwood plank without replacing the entire floor.
 And because the replacement is from the original dye lot, the repair will not be as noticeable as this water on the floor.

 Those extra planks will be a comfort to a buyer if you decide to sell your home.
 Not only will they appreciate the beauty of the flooring today, but they’ll also be glad they bought a home with plenty of spare flooring when they discover the sink in the powder room has a leak.

 Uses for Extra Wood Flooring

 So, you’ve finished the install and set aside a prudent amount of flooring for future repairs.
 Now what?
-Well, if it doesn’t make sense to return the planks due to freight expense, put those planks to work.
-Here are some ideas for using leftover flooring materials!
+If it doesn’t make sense to return the planks due to freight expense, put those planks to work.
+Here are some ideas for leftover hardwood flooring projects!

 Cut the planks to size, nail in place, apply top molding for trim, and paint.
 You can even opt to leave the flooring planks unpainted if you want to the wainscoting to highlight the beauty of the wood.